1941 Indianapolis 500: Garage area fire

-On the morning of the race a fire broke out in the garage area.
+On the morning of the race a fire broke out in the "Gasoline Alley" garage area.
 George Barringer's revolutionary rear-engined car was destroyed.
 At the time, the car was being refueled (with gasoline).
 In a nearby garage, another car which was owned by Joel Thorne was being worked on with a welder.
 The fumes caught fire from the sparks of the welding, and a huge fire broke out which burned down about a third of the southern bank of garages.
 The start of the race was delayed by a couple hours, and fire fighters had trouble getting to the Speedway to put out the blaze due to the heavy race day traffic.
 Barringer's car was withdrawn, and he was credited with 32nd finishing position.
-With Sam Hanks and Barringer out, the race lined up with only 31 cars.
+With both Sam Hanks and Barringer out, the race lined up with only 31 cars.

 Various equipment, tools, parts, and other supplies were lost in the fire.
-Two other cars that did not qualify for the race were reported to have been damaged.
-However, all of the other cars that qualified for the race were safely evacuated, and no injuries were reported.
+Two cars that did not qualify for the race were reported to have been damaged.
+However, all of the other cars that qualified for the race were safely evacuated.
+No major injuries were reported.
 The fire was put out, but the site smoldered throughout the day, and smoke continued to rise even after the race had safely started.

+About a month later, the entire garage complex was demolished.
+At some point during summer and fall of 1941, a new Gasoline Alley garage area was built in its place.
+However, due to the war, the new garages would sit unused until 1946.

 Wilbur Shaw

 Two-time defending champion (and three-time winner overall) Wilbur Shaw crashed while leading on lap 152, and failed in his bid to become the first driver to three-peat at the Indianapolis 500 (and first four-time winner).
-As of 2022, no driver has ever won the Indianapolis 500 three consecutive years.
+As of 2025, no driver has ever won the Indianapolis 500 three consecutive years.
 Going down the mainstretch, the car lost control, and hit the outside wall, rupturing the gas tank.
 Shaw was drenched with fuel, and suffered a back injury which left him immobile for several minutes.
 Despite the fuel spill, the fuel did not ignite, and Shaw was brought to safety by the medical staff.

 It is believed that the morning garage fire had an effect on Shaw's efforts.
 At some point before the race, Shaw's crew was preparing his tires for race day, and used chalk to write notes on the spare tires.
 One particular wheel was determined to be out of balance, and rather than being discarded, it was labeled in chalk with the words "USE LAST".
 However, the firefighters' water hoses are believed to have washed off the chalk message.
 Shaw inadvertently took on the bad wheel during a pit stop, which caused his crash.

-Shaw never drove another competitive lap at the Speedway, although he did participate in a special private tire test at the Speedway during World War II.
+Shaw never drove another competitive lap at the Speedway.
+He did participate in a special private tire test at the Speedway during World War II and became president of the track in 1946.